NAFTA Professional Workers in Canada

 NOTE: This page is for US (and Mexican) citizens who want to work in Canada.
 If you are a Canadian (or Mexican) citizen who wants to work in the US, please visit our page on TN professional workers in the United States.

-The North American Free Trade Agreement (NAFTA) has made it much easier for citizens of the United States and Mexico to work in Canada.
+The North American Free Trade Agreement (NAFTA) – now known as the US-Mexico-Canada Free Trade Agreement, or “USMCA” -has made it much easier for citizens of the United States and Mexico to work in Canada.
 Most other Canadian work permits need a “Labour Market Impact Assessment” known as a “LIMA.”
 This is a lengthy and expensive process.
 NAFTA work permits do not require an LMIA.
 This is the big advantage of NAFTA.
 If the employee qualifies for a NAFTA work permit, the application process can be completed in just a few days.
 Compared with other work permits, there will be minimal involvement and little cost to the employer.
 Fortunately, the recent changes to NAFTA have not changed the immigration provisions of NAFTA.

 There are three requirements for a NAFTA work permit: